Dispersion Statistics on Productivity

 Comparison of High and Low Dispersion Industries

 For the upper panels of charts 5 and 6, we present the interquartile ranges as approximate ratios of productivity levels, allowing for a more tangible illustration of how productive the 75th percentile establishments are relative to the 25th percentile establishments.
 The lower panels display overall MFP indexes from the official BLS industry productivity series.
-Chart 5 reveals that the MFP index and IQR of Basic chemicals mostly rose and fell at around the same times.
+Chart 5 reveals that the MFP index and IQR of Beverages were gradually increasing from 1987 until the Great Recession of 2007–2009.
+In recent years, both MFP and dispersion have returned to roughly their pre-recession levels.
 Periods of higher interquartile dispersion corresponded to higher MFP growth, suggesting that overall productivity growth, when it occurred, got a major boost from the more productive establishments.

 Key questions and answers